amjaadalqahtani/DS_Capstone_TeaRecommender/README.md

 ## Contributing

-Dataset titled "clean_megalist.csv" can be used for practcing other data science projects.
-Built for the project and as a fun application of webscraping.
+Dataset titled "clean_megalist.csv" can be used for practicing data science projects.
+The dataset was built for this project as a fun application of webscraping.
 I might update it in the future.
-Other files are personal and may only be used within the scope of the Misk DSI course.
+**Other files are personal and may only be used within the scope of the Misk DSI course.